The day after his arrival in the United States, Paul McCartney spent the day in San Francisco.

 The trip was to surprise McCartney’s girlfriend Jane Asher on her 21st birthday the following day.
 With a free day McCartney and Evans saw the sights, photographed the Golden Gate Bridge and bought records.

 They also visited the Fillmore Auditorium, where Jefferson Airplane were rehearsing.
-Afterwards they accompanied Marty Balin and Jack Casady to the Oak Street apartment they shared with the band's road manager Bill Thompson, where McCartney played them an acetate of the Sgt Pepper's Lonely Hearts Club Band album.
-They also attempted a jam, but McCartney had trouble playing Casady's right-handed bass guitar.
+Afterwards they accompanied Marty Balin and Jack Casady to the Oak Street apartment they shared with the band’s road manager Bill Thompson, where McCartney played them an acetate of the Sgt Pepper’s Lonely Hearts Club Band album.
+They also attempted a jam, but McCartney had trouble playing the band’s right-handed guitars.
+He is seen below playing a Rickenbacker 360/12 guitar which probably belonged to Paul Kantner.

 McCartney smoked cannabis with Jefferson Airplane, but declined an offer of DMT mixed with cannabis.
 Despite this, rumours persist in the city that he did partake in the hallucinogenic drug.
 At the end of the evening Jack Casady took them back to their hotel.